Which European countries have opened their borders before the summer holiday season? - Up News Info

 Germany

-Checks at the border with Austria, Switzerland, France and Denmark and for passengers arriving by air from Italy and Spain remain valid until June 16.
+At the moment, Germany allows the crossing of land borders with Austria, France, Denmark and Switzerland at all border points, but "random,quot; controls remain in place.

-EU citizens and citizens of the United Kingdom, Liechtenstein, Switzerland, Norway and Iceland, and relatives of these citizens, may return to their country of origin or their normal place of residence in Germany or arrive in their country by traveling through from Germany. if they need it
+EU citizens and citizens of the United Kingdom, Liechtenstein, Switzerland, Norway and Iceland, and relatives of these citizens, may return to their country of origin or to their normal place of residence in Germany or another country.

+On June 15, Germany is expected to lift border restrictions for travelers coming from the EU, Switzerland, Norway, Iceland, Liechtenstein and the United Kingdom.

+However, Germany decided to extend its warnings about traveling outside the EU until August 31.

 Greece